-- Second, if people see too many emails from you they start to mentally block them out and become indifferent.
+- Second, if people see too many emails from you, they start to mentally block them out or delete them without reading.

-You can avoid these problems by having emails triggered by an individual user’s behavior instead of just some predetermined rate of activation and by ensuring the email people receive is as targeted and personalized as possible.
+You can avoid these problems by having emails triggered by an individual user’s behavior instead of some predetermined rate of activation.
+This ensures that your emails are as targeted and personalized as possible.

-Engaging customers will directly affect your conversions.
-Identify a set of events or interactions that are necessary for engagement and start tracking those for each user.
+Engaging customers can directly affect your conversions.
+Identify a set of actions that indicate a user is seeing success with your product and begin tracking those for each user.
 Look for patterns in your data and use this information to anticipate whether users might upgrade or leave.

 Are you seeing lagging numbers for a certain user?
 Maybe a message sent to them while they are using your app could turn their relationship with your product around.